nragusa/eks-manager/README.md

 There is a tool installed on the EC2 instance called `eksctl` which will be used to create an EKS cluster.

-Now we can use the output from above when we create our EKS cluster:
 ```
 eksctl create cluster \
     --name bdc \